Starting or Renewing a Student Group

 Before starting a new group, please review the list of student groups at the GSD, as there may already be an established group with the same or similar focus.

 Please address questions about the student group application process to Erica George or to the Student Groups Chair of Student Forum.
-For 2019-2020, that is Sydney Pedigo.
+For 2020-2021, that is Nupur Gurjar.

 Student Group Funding

-Student Group budget requests will be reviewed a committee chaired by the Student Forum Student Groups Chair and including other elected members of Student Forum.
+Student Group budget requests are reviewed a committee chaired by the Student Forum Student Groups Chair and including other elected members of Student Forum.
+Funding decisions must be approved by student affairs staff.
 Following the allocations process, groups wishing a more thorough explanation of their specific allocation decision may inquire to the Student Groups Chair.

-The reimbursement form connects your expenses to your allocated funds, and demonstrates that expenses are authorized by your group's treasurer and in line with your group's mission.
+The reimbursement process documents your expenses, connects your expenses to your allocated funds, and demonstrates that the expenses are authorized by your group's treasurer and in line with your group's mission.
 Expenses must be submitted within 30 days of the date of the expense.
-The form is in the process of being revised as we move to an all-online reimbursement process, so please email Erica George for a copy of the current form.
-Then scan or take photographs of all receipts and submit the form and receipts via email to Erica George.
+Scans or photographs of receipts, including the vendor name and amount spent, are required.
+The reimbursement process is moving into Engage for fall 2020.
+Until the revised process is active, groups can email SFTreasurer@gsd.harvard.edu with questions.

 Reimbursements generally can take a week or two from submission.
 If for any reason you need a quicker reimbursement, please contact SFTreasurer@gsd.harvard.edu.
 For fall 2020, reimbursement is primarily through Venmo or by a paper check sent through the mail.
 For larger expenses, please reach out in advance as in some cases the student affairs team can pay the expense directly.

 Some student groups have bank accounts at the Harvard University Employees Credit Union (HUECU).
 Groups with bank accounts must complete a financial accountability statement, as well as some HUECU forms, before each year's leadership can gain access to the account.
 Relevant groups will receive further information directly.